ing-bank/vscode-psl/README.md

 ## Development

-If you would like to join the development of this extension, you will need to install [node.js](https://nodejs.org/en/) (with NPM) in order to install the dependencies.
+If you would like to join the development of this extension, you will need to install [node.js](https://nodejs.org/en/) (with npm) in order to install the dependencies.

 Once you clone the project, from the command line in the root of this project, run `npm install`.